volumio/platform-odroid/README.md

 - 20200430 Added Hardkernel stock remote, tweaked smp_affinity
 - 20200502 Changed smp-affinity for usb to cpu3, vsync to cpu2
 - 20200724 Add support for Odroid N2+
+- 20210114 Consolidating boot.ini C4 and N2

 **Platform files for C4, kernel version 4.9.y**
 - 20200430 Initial support (WIP)
 - 20200615 Adding support for HiFi Shield/Shield+/Shield2 and umute hdmi-out
 - 20200616 Fixed a boot.ini default value issue
-- 20210111 CHnaged location of the dtb to the amlogic subfolder
+- 20210111 Changed location of the dtb to the amlogic subfolder
+- 20210114 Consolidating boot.ini C4 and N2